 - Stop in the Santa Claus Museum & Village to write a letter to Santa.
 And don’t forget — if you get your letter in by December 21, you’ll get a response from Santa and his elves!
 Can’t make it in?
 Just mail your letter (with a legible return address) to: Santa Claus, P.O.
 Box 1, Santa Claus, IN 47579.
 Again, the letters must be received by the museum by December 21.

-- Get your holiday mail stamped with the special Santa Claus postmark (it’s free!), a tradition that has been going on for decades and has become one of the most popular holiday activities in the town of Santa Claus.
+- Get your holiday mail stamped with the special Santa Claus postmark – it’s free!
+This tradition has been has become one of the most popular holiday activities in the town of Santa Claus.
 Here are “5 Things to Know About the Santa Claus Postmark.”